jeffreycwitt/hn202/docs/class-8.md

 The "four roots" of *fiqh* (as described by Ruthven, p.
 138) are: the Quran, the Prophet's Sunna, consensus of community, and analogical reasoning.

-The result of the architecture is know today as *Sharia Law* or the Divine Law of the Islamic community.
+The result of this architecture is know today as *Sharia Law* or the Divine Law of the Islamic community.
 Al-Shafi'i stands behind it as its chief architect.

 <!-- [cut below]